Set analysis settings

 Analysis settings can be updated for the web map and an individual tool or raster function.

-When you set analysis environment settings in the web map, any new tool or function that is opened will inherit the map level environment settings.
+When you set analysis environment settings in the web map, any new tool or function that is opened will inherit the relevant settings.
 Only certain environment parameters will be used by a given tool or raster function.
 To determine the environments that a tool or function will use, consult the Environments section of the tool's reference page.

 Complete the following steps to update the analysis settings for a web map: